Internships / Trainee programs

-One way to enter the job market is to intern at a Swedish firm / institution to have a first Swedish experience and acquire local connections.
+One way to enter the job market is to intern at a Swedish firm/institution to get a taste of the Swedish workplace and acquire local connections.

-Although you might consider yourself too experienced, too old, or overqualified to become an intern (en praktikant), be aware that this is how many, many SDCN members with similar professional backgrounds got their start in the Swedish job market.
-Of course, going from unpaid internship to unpaid internship is not a career plan but an internship can be a strategic opportunity to develop skills and connections toward your dream job.
+Although you might consider yourself too experienced, too old, or overqualified to become an intern (en praktikant), be aware that this is how many SDCN members with similar professional backgrounds started out in the Swedish job market.
+Of course, going from one unpaid internship to another is definitely not a long-term career plan, but an internship can be a strategic opportunity to develop requisite skills and connections that will veer you towards your dream job.

 How to get an internship.

-- You will find job posts advertising internships and “trainee program” on the same channels where you look for employment.
-Some internships can lead to employment, others are three or four-months contracts with no possibility of employment afterwards.
+- You will find job posts advertising internships and ‘trainee programs’ on the same channels where you look for employment.
+Some internships can lead to employment, others are three or four-month contracts with limited possibilities of employment afterwards.
 This is usually made clear in the job post but, if not, clarify with the potential employer.

 - Jobbsprånget is a four-month internship program run by the Royal Swedish Academy of Engineering (IVA) and designed for newcomers with a university degree in certain fields.
-The idea is to connect you with a Swedish employer who is in need of specific skills.
+The idea is to connect you with a Swedish employer who is in need of a professional with a specific skillset.